wildbill12/NobisLab-website/_members/eunyoung.md

 links:

 ---
-Eunyoung is an undergrad in the lab
+Eunyoung is a senior majoring in neuroscience and math.
+She is interested the circuitry and impact of stress in SUDEP.
+In her free time, she loves hanging out with her cat - Coco, reading, and playing chess with her friends.